Francis Schlatter: Death and Imposters

 Almost immediately after reports came out of Mexico announcing the healer's death, skepticism arose.
 Ada Morley, who had visited at length with Schlatter during his three-month stay at her ranch in New Mexico in early 1896, had her doubts.
 "The men who found the skeleton declared to have been [Schlatter's]," she said, "say it was resting as though it had never been disturbed.
 I know the coyotes would never have left it so if it had ever lain there bearing flesh."
 The New York Times expressed doubts as well.
 "It does not appear that the human remains were actually identified as Schlatter's," the newspaper stated on June 19, 1897, "or that any identification was possible."
 However, the presence of the healer's possessions at the scene, especially his copper rod, convinced most people otherwise.

 Over the next twenty-five years, several men arose claiming to be Francis Schlatter.
 One, a Presbyterian minister named Charles McLean, died in Hastings, Nebraska, in 1909, creating a controversy between skeptics and believers.
 Two others, August Schrader and Jacob Kunze, who formed a healing team that operated between 1908 and 1917, were arrested and jailed in 1916 for mail fraud.
 A final so-called imposter died in St. Louis, Missouri, in October 1922.

 During the second half of the twentieth century, a renewed interest in Schlatter brought with it speculation about the claim of the healer who had died in St. Louis.
-Most recently, The Vanishing Messiah: The Life and Resurrections of Francis Schlatter (2016), argues that the healer conspired to stage his death in the mountains of Mexico and returned to the United States to continue healing in the eastern and southern parts of the country until his death in St. Louis in 1922.
-This author's claim rests in part on the discovery of a largely forgotten autobiography in the Library of Congress entitled Modern Miracles of Healing: A True Account of the Life, Works and Wanderings of Francis Schlatter, the Healer, attributed to "Francis Schlatter, The Alsacian," and published in 1903.
+Most recently, The Vanishing Messiah: The Life and Resurrections of Francis Schlatter (2016) argues that the healer conspired to stage his death in the mountains of Mexico and returned to the United States to continue healing in the eastern and southern parts of the country until his death in St. Louis in 1922, this time taking payment, abusing alcohol, and sometimes using the name John E. Martin.
+Weztel theorizes that Schlatter was aware his prophecies had failed and therefore took on the persona of a Schlatter impersonator.
+Wetzel's claim rests in part on a largely forgotten autobiography entitled Modern Miracles of Healing: A True Account of the Life, Works and Wanderings of Francis Schlatter, the Healer (1903).
+Weztel argues that Schlatter wrote this book in order to convince his Denver friends that he was an imposter, while convincing non-Denver readers that he was the real Schlatter.

+Based on police photos, four forensic experts concluded that "John E. Martin" was not Schlatter, while one forensic expert sided with Wetzel.
+"Martin" had two physical markings that resembled Schlatter, and both had large hands.
+"Martin" continued to use Schlatter's identity even when it got him into serious legal trouble; he insisted throughout his life that (like Schlatter) he was an illegal immigrant, and because of this he was almost deported to France by both Canadian and American border officials.